 For TikTok user rkbooktok, The Guest List is a thriller they would “kill to read again for the first time.”
 Another reader described the thriller as a “sexy, scary…page-turner,” and rated the book 10/10.

 Even if you’ve seen the movie The Shining, you should read the eponymous book it was adapted from.
-First published in 1977, The Shining is Stephen King’s third book and is famously based on his own experiences staying at The Stanley Hotel, a hotel known to be haunted.
+First published in 1977, The Shining is Stephen King’s third book and is famously based on his own experiences staying at The Stanley Hotel, a hotel known to be haunted in Colorado.

 Just like in the movie, the book follows Jack Torrance and his family as they spend a winter taking care of the Overlook Hotel.
 Tucked deep in the mountains, the hotel is too difficult for guests to get to in the winter, leaving Jack and his family cut off from civilization.